aurorasmiles/WorldGuardDocs/source/permissions.rst

     worldguard.region.bypass.<world>,"Bypass region protection for a given world, except for PvP deny flags." worldguard.region.toggle-bypass,"Allows using the ``/rg bypass`` command to toggle the above behavior (still requires the bypass permission)." worldguard.chest-protection.override,"Bypass :doc:`chest-protection` and open protected chests."
+    worldguard.god.override-regions,"Allows keeping invincibility when inside regions with ``invincibility`` set to ``DENY``." worldguard.auto-invincible,"Automatically receive invincibility when joininng if the config option ``auto-invincible`` is enabled." worldguard.override.potions,"Allows using potions/effects that are blocked with the ``blocked-potions`` config option." worldguard.override.lighter,"Allows using flint and steel or fireballs when ``ignition.block-lighter`` is enabled in the config." worldguard.override.infinite-stack,"Bypasses the ``protection.remove-infinite-stacks`` config option."

 .. warning::
     If you are op or have all permissions, you will implicitly have these protection bypass permissions and it will appear that protection does not work.